Names

 The Naming of Children

 The families which originated from East Germany followed the customs of naming children as practised in that region.
 Usually they were known by their second Christian name if they had two or by the third when given three.
-It was very common practice for the first name to be Johann for males or its feminine form Johanne for females.
+It was very common practice for the first name to be Johann for males or its feminine form Johanne for females [note: see also the names of the children of the Herbig family - the family well-known due to the 'Herbig Tree'].
 A group of names very popular last century reflect the strong religious convictions of so many of the Barossa's early settlers.
 These names include Gottlieb (God's love), Gottlob (praise God), Gottfried (God's peace), Traugott (trust God), Dienegott (serve God) and Leberecht (live right).
 Certain combinations of names were also very popular, the most common of these being Friedrich Wilhelm.
 Members of the House of Hohenzollern the Rulers of Prussia were known by this combination which seems to have led almost every family in their Realm to name one of their sons Friedrich Wilhelm.
 Despite the fact that it was Friedrich Wilhelm III of Prussia's policy of Church unity that caused the Barossa's first settlers to seek freedom of worship in South Australia, these families continued using these names for several generations.
 Carl was also frequently the first of another group of combinations including Carl Friedrich, Carl Heinrich, Carl Gustav, Carl August and so on.
 Often these combinations were preceded by Johann therefore there were countless Johann Friedrich Wilhelms, Johann Carl Augusts, etc.

 Tracing the family histories of these families can be difficult because frequently children were given the same names as their parents, grand- parents, uncles and aunts.
 Also when an infant died another child would be given the same names as its deceased brother or sister.